Vatix logo

 While the buddy system is an effective safety procedure when monitoring team members in person, it is not as effective as you might think for monitoring lone workers remotely.

 This article explains why you shouldn’t rely on buddy systems to protect your lone workers and how you can leverage technology to keep your lone workers safe in a more comprehensive manner.
+Use this complete guide to understand the limitations of the buddy system for lone workers.

 What is a Lone Worker?